Criminal History Review

-70. Under what circumstances may an educational facility or authorized school bus contractor re-instate a disqualified employee.
+70. Under what circumstances may an educational facility or authorized contractor/vendor re-instate a disqualified employee?

 When an employee is disqualified, suspended, or released by the employing entity based on a notification of ineligibility by the CHRU, the employing entity may not rehire that individual until they receive written notification from our office.

-Guidance should be sought regarding re-employment as a retiree's pension benefits may be adversely affected.
+Guidance should be sought from the Division of Pensions regarding re-employment as a retiree's pension benefits may be adversely affected.

 Additional updates will be posted to the Website when available.
 If you have any questions, please contact the Criminal History Review Unit at (609) 292-0507.